Apple I: Apple Cassette Interface expansion

-A cassette interface was available in the form of an optional add-on for the Apple I's expansion slot.
-A cassette deck plugged in to the expansion's phone connector ports could be written to and read from as a form of removable storage.
+A cassette interface was available in the form of an optional add-on card for the Apple I's expansion slot.
+A cassette deck plugged in to the card's phone connector ports could be written to and read from as a form of removable storage.
 The only alternative to the interface for loading programs was typing machine code by hand, making the add-on "ubiquitous".
 The expansion came with a free cassette tape containing Steve Wozniak's Integer BASIC interpreter.
-Other software tapes were supplied "at minimal cost" including ported video games such as Hamurabi, Lunar Lander and Star Trek.
+Other software tapes were available "at minimal cost" including ported video games such as Hamurabi, Lunar Lander and Star Trek.